TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 ### Obsession: The Works of Man
 Friday will collect great works, but especially weaponry, armory, and tools of warfare.
+- Among these might be found the first mundane flying machine that actually worked (looking at you, Wright brothers...), collections of tools of a given purpose from across the ages, and sheet music.

+### Energy Type: Force

+### Damage Immunities
+You are immune to the type(s) of damage your breath weapon deals (determined by your species).

+### Family Trait: Psionic Power: Telekinesis
+You can telekinetically manipulate unattended objects within 300 ft. of you.
+To do so, you must use your action to seize control of the object, which cannot weigh more than you do.
+While manipulating an object in this manner, you can expend your movement to move the object a distance through the air equal to the movement expended.
+A creature within reach can attempt to free a telekinetically manipulated object from your influence by taking an action to succeed on a Strength (Athletics) check versus your dragon save DC.
+While you manipulate an object in this manner, you must concentrate (as though concentrating on a spell), and the effect ends if the object is ever more than 300 ft. from you.

+### Draconic Instinct: Cunning
+You stalk your prey from the shadows, striking with frightening speed.
+While not wearing armor, your AC is equal to 13 + your Dexterity modifier, and your speed is calculated as though you were one size category larger than your normal size accord ing to the Speed column of the Features by Constitution table.

+Additionally, your natural weapons are considered finesse weapons, and you are proficient in Dexterity saving throws.
+Finally, your dragon save DC is calculated as follows:

+### Hoard
+A dragon’s hoard is essential to its growth and health, and you must maintain your hoard to advance as a dragon.
+The area where you keep your hoard is considered your lair, which you must safeguard against would-be thieves.
+Starting at 1st level you should work with the DM to determine the location of your lair.
+You may relocate your lair later.
+If you are playing in a dragonflight, you must decide where to house your collective, working together to amass a hoard larger than any of you could achieve alone.
+Your hoard is more than treasure—it is a part of you.
+As you advance in levels and grow in age, the area around it may gain special magical properties befitting your species.
+The details of these effects and their impact on you are detailed in chapter 4.
+- Dragon save DC = 8 + your proficiency bonus + your Dexterity modifier

-### Age Category: Wyrmling
+### Age Category: Adult
-At 1st level, you are a wyrmling, a mere child to others of your kind though already more powerful than many lesser creatures will ever be.
-As a wyrmling, you have the following features.
+At 13th level, you have attained the size and power of an adult dragon.
+As an adult dragon of your species, you gain the following features.

 #### Natural Weapons
 Your claws, bite, and tail are powerful natural weapons, which you can use to make attacks.
 The damage of these attacks is based on your size, as shown in the Features by Constitution table.
 You use your Strength modifier for attack and damage rolls with your natural weapons.
 You can choose to attack with one of your natural weapons each time you take the Attack action.

-### Age Category: Young
-At 7th level, you have grown in size and power, becoming a young dragon.
-As a young dragon, you gain the following features.

 #### Senses
 You have blindsight out to a range of 30 feet, and darkvision out to a range of 120 feet.

-### Age Category: Adult
-At 13th level, you have attained the size and power of an adult dragon.
-As an adult dragon of your species, you gain the following features.

 #### Ability Score Maximum
 Your maximum for any ability score is 28.